valemaar/valemaar/README.md

 - 👋 Hi, I’m @valemaar
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Python 3.8
+- 🌱 I’m currently learning Python 3.8, Django, etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...